Edwin O. Reischauer Center for East Asian Studies: History

 The Reischauer Center was established as the Japan Institute in 1984 in honor of the first Japanese-born and Japanese-speaking U.S. Ambassador to Japan, Edwin Reischauer.

-From 1984 through 1990, Ambassador Reischauer was the Honorary Chair of the Edwin O. Reischauer Center for East Asian Studies at SAIS.
-After his death in 1990, his widow Haru Reischauer accepted the same role, and this continued until her death in 1998.
-In 2003, Professor Kent E. Calder joined SAIS and became Director of the Reischauer Center.
+From 1984 through 1990, Reischauer was the Center's Honorary Chair.
+After his death in 1990, his widow Haru Reischauer assumed the same role, and this continued until her death in 1998.
+In 2003, Kent E. Calder joined SAIS and became the Center's director.

 Research areas

 The Reischauer Center for East Asian Studies conducts research on a range of topics impacting the future direction of U.S.-Japan bilateral relations by focusing on the status quo and the lack of various essential policy dialogues between the two countries.
 Topics include a U.S.-Japan Policy Dialogue, the United States and Japan in Trilateral Contexts, A Changing Washington, Northeast Asian Political Economy, and Asia-Middle East Relationships.
 The Reischauer Center also hosts visiting scholars from the major nations of the North Pacific to conduct research, deliver lectures, and make submissions to the Asia-Pacific Policy Papers series.
-In 2013, the Center instituted the Reischauer Policy Research Fellows Program for recent university graduates.
+In May 2013, the Center instituted the Reischauer Policy Research Fellows Program for recent graduates.